 - Sugar: you can swap the caster sugar in the buttercream for granulated white sugar but don't use powdered or icing sugar.

 - 1/4 cup custard powder (buy online or make your own)

 - 1 cup caster (superfine) sugar (not powdered or icing sugar)

 - 226g (1 cup / 2 sticks) unsalted butter, softened

 In a small saucepan, stir together the custard powder and a little milk until you have a paste.
 Add the rest of the milk and whisk well until smooth.
 Add ½ of the sugar and mix well.

 Heat over low heat while stirring constantly to prevent lumps, for around 7 minutes until you have a very thick custard (it should drop off the spoon in dollops).
 Transfer to a bowl.
 Cover with plastic wrap pressed right onto the surface to stop a skin forming and place in the fridge until cool.

-Add the salt and the cold custard (which should be like a big blob of firm custard) and beat well.
-Add half the milk or cream and beat until the buttercream is smooth and there are no more sugar grains (this may take around 5 minutes).
-Add a little more milk or cream as needed to loosen the mix up a little so that you can pipe it.
+Add the salt and the cold custard (which should be like a big blob of firm custard) one spoon at a time, one after the other, beating well the whole time.
+Add half the milk or cream and beat until the buttercream is smooth and there are no more sugar grains (around 5 minutes).
+Beat in a little more milk or cream as needed to loosen the mix up a little so that you can pipe it.

 This post may contain affiliate links that earn me a small commission for my referral, at no extra cost to you.
 Thank you for supporting Sugar Salt Magic.